Blankeos/nextjs-typescript/blog-app/README.md

 A really simple blogsite with NextJS and Typescript.
 I also installed TailwindCSS.
 Doing this just to try out the basic concepts in NextJS and show that I can use them like page routes, data-fetching, head component, image, link, routers, etc.

+More importantly, I'm doing this to understand how to parse markdown content into blog content.
+Making `.md` files as the source of truth for the content for my blog.

 ## 📔 My Notes

 NextJS has two forms of [pre-rendering](https://nextjs.org/docs/basic-features/data-fetching):